U.S. Route 30 in Pennsylvania: 1915 route

-The old road left PA 65 again in Emsworth as Beaver Road, becoming Brighton Road in Ben Avon before re-merging with PA 65.
+The old road left PA 65 again in Emsworth as Beaver Road, becoming Brighton Road in Ben Avon before remerging with PA 65.
 It splits yet again, also in Ben Avon, onto Brighton Road, another yellow brick road.
-In Avalon it is California Avenue, and in Bellevue it is Lincoln Avenue, coincidentally named after Lincoln soon after the U.S. Civil War.
+In Avalon, it is California Avenue, and, in Bellevue, it is Lincoln Avenue, coincidentally named after Abraham Lincoln soon after the U.S. Civil War.

 The highway crosses into Pittsburgh on a high concrete arch bridge over Jack's Run, built in 1924 to replace an earlier bridge built for a streetcar line, and returns to the California Avenue name.
-It crosses Woods Run on a similar 1928 bridge next to a newer bridge built for the Ohio River Boulevard (PA Route 65).
-Where California Avenue curves away from PA 65, the Lincoln Highway continued next to it on Chateau Street, turning east on Western Avenue and then south on Galveston Avenue onto the 1915 Manchester Bridge to the Point.
+It crosses Woods Run on a similar 1928 bridge next to a newer bridge built for the Ohio River Boulevard (PA 65).
+Where California Avenue curves away from PA 65, the Lincoln Highway continued next to it on Chateau Street, turning east on Western Avenue and then south on Galveston Avenue onto the 1915 Manchester Bridge to Point State Park.

-During the time that the Lincoln Highway ran through Rochester, the Rochester-Pittsburgh segment was locally maintained.
-It was often foggy, and a July 1926 Lincoln Highway Association road report states that it was "paved city streets, mostly poor", in stark contrast to the good paving east of Pittsburgh.
+During the time that the Lincoln Highway ran through Rochester, the Rochester–Pittsburgh segment was locally maintained.
+It was often foggy, and a July 1926 Lincoln Highway Association (LHA) road report states that it was "paved city streets, mostly poor", in stark contrast to the good paving east of Pittsburgh.
 By 1924, reports recommended following an alternate on the other side of the river between Rochester and Pittsburgh.
-The route west of Rochester had similar problems; it was a dirt road, despite being a state highway.
-By 1922 an official detour was recommended via East Palestine, Ohio and Beaver, largely identical to the initial 1913 plan.
+The route west of Rochester had similar problems; it was a dirt road as of 1911, despite being a state highway, though improved by 1930.
+By 1922 an official detour was recommended via East Palestine, Ohio, and Beaver, largely identical to the initial 1913 plan.

 1927 route

 Work began in the mid-1920s on a new route to the south of the existing route, passing through West Virginia and bypassing the problematic sections on both sides of Rochester; the Lincoln Highway was moved to it December 2, 1927.
-This new route had already been numbered U.S. 30 in late 1926.
+This new route had already been numbered US 30 in late 1926.